-Delayed or late-phase allergic reactions generally occur two to six hours after exposure (and even longer in some people).
+Delayed or late-phase allergic reactions generally occur 2 – 6 hours after exposure (and even longer in some people).
 Signs and symptoms of delayed or late-phase allergic reactions are generally the same as those for immediate allergic reactions.

 Symptoms of Specific Allergies